DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 ##### Score History

-The view should present the following user score attributes for the "Line Items" of the specific tool in the "Context" of an ILIAS repository object:
+The view presents a  table of the following user score attributes for the "Line Items" of the specific tool in the "Context" of an ILIAS repository object:

-* Username Presentation (as provided by the ILIAS user component and it's interfaces)
+* Username Presentation (as provided by the ILIAS user component and it's interfaces / sortable)
-* *timestamp* (formated acc. to the users' personal ILIAS date/time presentation settings)
+* *timestamp* (formated acc. to the users' personal ILIAS date/time presentation settings / sortable)
-* *activityProgress*
+* *activityProgress* (sortable)
-* *gradingProgress*
+* *gradingProgress* (sortable)
-* *scoreGiven* (optional)
+* *scoreGiven* (optional, sortable)
-* *scoreMaximum* (optional)
+* *scoreMaximum* (optional, sortable)
-* *comment* (optional)
+* *comment* (optional, sortable)
-* *startedAt* (optional, formated acc. to the users' personal ILIAS date/time presentation settings)
+* *startedAt* (optional, formated acc. to the users' personal ILIAS date/time presentation settings, sortable)
-* *submittedAt* (optional, formated acc. to the users' personal ILIAS date/time presentation settings)
+* *submittedAt* (optional, formated acc. to the users' personal ILIAS date/time presentation settings, sortable)

-Since a tool may submit multiple scores for a user for each "Line Item", the view should provide the history of score submissions.
+Since a tool may submit multiple scores for a user for each "Line Item", the view provides the history of score submissions.
+Foreach user, who interacted with the tool, multiple rows are shown, one for each score submission.

-@mjansenDatabay: Describe possible filters etc.
+The folliwing filters are provided:

+* Username (type: text input / default value: empty)
+* Date Range (type: duration input / default values: start = \[NOW - 1 week\], end = \[NOW\])
+* Activity Progress (type: select input / default value: no option selected)
+  * Initialized
+  * Started
+  * InProgress
+  * Submitted
+  * Completed
+* Grading Progress (type: select input / default value: no option selected), with the following options:
+  * FullyGraded
+  * Pending
+  * PendingManual
+  * Failed
+  * NotReady

 #### Learning Progress Tab